 In 2002, two individuals, Jay D. Nord and Jeffrey K. Drogue, who are no longer affiliated with the Company, filed a provisional patent application disclosing a particular embodiment for a medical waste fluid collection system (the "Nord/Drogue Embodiment").
 The Nord/Drogue Embodiment included a separation chamber and a collection chamber.
 A negative pressure source in communication with the separation chamber would cause liquid surgical waste to be drawn into the separation chamber.
-When the amount of collected liquid reached a high level sensor, a valve would open in the bottom of the separation chamber to allowing the collected liquid to flow by gravity into the collection chamber below.
+When the amount of collected liquid reached a high level sensor, a valve would open in the bottom of the separation chamber allowing the collected liquid to flow by gravity into the collection chamber below.
 When the liquid flowing into the collection chamber reached a high level sensor, the valve would close.
 A second valve would then open allowing the known volume within the collection chamber to flow by gravity into a drain.
 Each time the collection chamber was emptied, the known volume of the collection chamber was added to the total collected volume.

 We engaged the services of Marshall C. Ryan to further develop the medical waste fluid collection system for commercialization.
 Mr. Ryan conceived of an alternative embodiment for the medical waste fluid collection system (the "Ryan Embodiment").
 In the Ryan Embodiment, a pump was utilized to measure and discharge the collected fluid while negative pressure was maintained in the separation and collection chambers.
 An international (PCT) application was timely filed disclosing both the Nord/Drogue Embodiment and the Ryan Embodiment.
 National stage applications were subsequently timely filed in the U.S., Europe and Canada based on the PCT application.
 During prosecution of the U.S. and European national stage applications, the claims directed to the Nord/Drogue Embodiment were rejected as being unpatentable of the prior art.
 Accordingly, the claims directed to the Nord/Drogue Embodiment were canceled and the remaining claims were amended to specifically claim only the Ryan Embodiment.
-It was learned during prosecution of the U.S. and European applications that Mr. Ryan was inadvertently omitted as a named inventor.
-Appropriate documents were then filed with the European and U.S. patent offices to add Mr. Ryan as a named inventor.
-Additionally, pursuant to U.S. patent law, because the claims directed to the Nord/Drogue Embodiment were canceled, leaving only the Ryan Embodiment claimed, appropriate documents were filed to remove Messrs.
+It was learned during prosecution of the U.S. patent offices to add Mr. Ryan as a named inventor.
+Additionally, pursuant to U.S. patent law, because the claims directed to the Nord/Drogue Embodiment claimed, appropriate documents were filed to remove Messrs.
 Nord and Drogue as named inventors.
 The U.S. patent and the European patent were allowed after the claims were amended to relate solely to the Ryan Embodiment.
 The Canadian patent was issued to the Company in April 2011.